The Still Alarm (1926 film)

 The Still Alarm is a 1926 American silent drama film directed by Edward Laemmle and starring Helene Chadwick, William Russell, and Richard Travers, based on the 1887 play of the same name.

 Plot

-As described in a film magazine review, Lucy leaves her husband, fireman Richard Fay, to be with the politician Perry Dunn.
+As described in a film magazine review, Lucy leaves her husband, fireman Richard Fay, for the politician Perry Dunn.
 Eighteen years later, Dick is a fire battalion chief.
 His adopted daughter Drina meets the modeste Madame Celeste, who really is the missing Lucy.
 Dunn decoys Drina to his apartment.
-Fire breaks out and Dick and his men arrive.
-Dick discovers Drina in the building and gets her away to safety, and then thrashes Dunn.
+Fire breaks out and Dick and other firemen arrive.
+Dick discovers Drina in the building and rescues her.
+He then thrashes Dunn.
 Trapped in the flames, he lowers Dunn to safety.
 Dick and his men escape along a narrow cornice, pressed against the wall in single file, until out of the building.
 Drina is taken home by Lucy, and later a reconciliation follows.

 Cast

 Preservation

 A print of The Still Alarm, on loan from a private collector, is in the collection of the Library of Congress.